THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

 - Using the query_thread_profile extended event.

 In TPC-C like workload tests, enabling the lightweight statistics profiling infrastructure adds a 1.5 to 2 percent overhead.
-In contrast, the legacy statistics profiling infrastructure can add up to 90 percent overhead for the same workload scenario.
+In contrast, the standard statistics profiling infrastructure can add up to 90 percent overhead for the same workload scenario.

 VIEW SERVER STATE permission on the server.